lgrimes/CLG-iosIntro/README.md

  [API documentation](https://developer.apple.com/documentation/uikit/uiapplication/1648685-open)

  ### Advanced work
- - *Advanced* Add a way for a user to add a rewview to that restaurant.
+ - *Advanced* Add a way for a user to add a review to that restaurant.
 For this one, you will need to look into [Core Data](https://developer.apple.com/documentation/coredata) if you want the review to be there when you next open the app too!